 American Academy of Family Physicians (AAFP)

-The AAFP has reviewed Cardiovascular Medicine and Prevention Update for Primary Care and deemed it acceptable for up to 12.75 Live AAFP Prescribed credits.
+The AAFP has reviewed University of Wisconsin Hot Topics in Internal Medicine 2022 and deemed it acceptable for up to 12.75 Live AAFP Prescribed credits.
 Term of Approval is from 06/2/2022 to 06/3/2022.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 American Nurses Credentialing Center (ANCC)